jnardiello/Cli-Wall/README.md

-# cli-wall
+# Cli-Wall
-A Cli-oriented Twitter clone
+A Cli-oriented Twitter clone.
+This was done for the [Codurance](https://codurance.com/) coding challenge back in 2015 when they didn't impose any restriction on the language to use.

 ## Requirements
 - `PHP 5x` installed on your machine.
 You can quickly grab a php vagrant machine [here](http://puphpet.com).